In this blog post we’ll summarise some of the most relevant soil vent pipe building regulations for UK installations.

 When dealing with junctions on branch vent pipes with identical diameters, they should have a sweep (radius) of 45 degree.
 This is because having ‘sweep’ will allow for the flow resistance to be reduced when the direction of flow is changed.
 When connecting branches with 75mm diameter to a stack with the same diameter, they should also be made with a 45 degree sweep.
 More on joining and connecting branches can be found in detail in the government documentation.
 It is also worth noting that there is no need for separate air ventilation with branch pipes, which is handy on a big installation.

-The term sanitary pipework is thrown around regularly, so just to clarify, it is any kind of pipework that is not underground and can often be found connected to a condensate drain line from a boiler.
+The term sanitary pipework is thrown around regularly, so just to clarify, it is any kind of pipework that is used to transport waste water (grey water) from toilets, sinks, baths, washing machines, dishwashers etc into the underground drainage system.
+A condensate drain line from a boiler is also classed as sanitary pipework.
 A condensate drain line sends the collected water from the condensation towards the pipe system so that it can be disposed of.
 Upon making this type of connection make sure to use pipework that has a diameter of 22mm, as a minimum, that goes through a 75mm condensate trap.
 A condensate trap is there to ensure that the condensation released by your boiler is safely collected so that it doesn’t affect anything in a negative way.
 In the case that there is an extra condensate trap provided to the boiler, an air gap should be implemented in between the boiler and the free space.
 An air gap is a clear vertical area between the water outlet and flood level of the actual installation.

 Summary of the regulations on discharge stack pipe